 The Quinault Wildlife Enforcement Program relies on the belief that law enforcement is essential to virtually every aspect of wildlife conservation.
-The program contributes to Quinault Division of Natural Resources efforts to manage ecosystems, save endangered species, conserve migratory birds, preserve wildlife habitat, restore fisheries, combat invasive species, and promote wildlife conservation on the Quinault Indian Nation lands and waters.
+The program contributes to Quinault Public Safety Division efforts to manage ecosystems, save endangered species, conserve migratory birds, preserve wildlife habitat, restore fisheries, combat invasive species, and promote wildlife conservation on the Quinault Indian Nation lands and waters.

 The Quinault Wildlife Enforcement Program focuses on potentially devastating threats to wildlife resources, including illegal trade, unlawful commercial exploitation, habitat destruction, and environmental contaminants.
 The program investigates wildlife crimes, regulates wildlife trade, helps people understand and obey wildlife protections laws, and works to conserve wildlife resources.

 The primary purpose of the program is the management of Quinault fish and game laws and regulations.
 The Quinault Wildlife Enforcement Program has jurisdiction over all hunting and fishing activities on the trust lands of the Quinault Indian Nation.
 They administer plans that contribute significantly toward meeting the growing demand for outdoor recreation and tourism and ensure the protection of thousands of acres of habitat necessary for the conservation of fish, wildlife and plant resources.